 This relationship implies that objects belonging to a subclass

-have the same properties, methods, and events as the superclass, as
+have the same properties, methods, and events as the superclass.
+Subclass

-well as any new features defined by the subclass.
-Test this relationship
+objects also have any new features defined by the subclass.
+Test this

 You can pass a subclass object to a superclass method, but you can access only those properties that the superclass defines.
 This behavior enables you to modify the subclasses without affecting the superclass.